dvargas92495/terraform-aws-static-site/README.md

   - `default_ttl` - the default amount of time, in seconds, that objects stay in CloudFront cache before CloudFront requests an updated copy.
 Defaults to 1 day.
   - `max_ttl` - the maximum amount of time, in seconds, that objects stay in CloudFront cache.
 Defaults to 1 year.
 Further details of all the TTL settings can be found in the AWS CloudFront [documentation.](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html)
 - `countries` is a list of countries in [ISO 3166-alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format that the CloudFront `restriction_type` applies to.
+- `allowed_origins` is a list of origins to allow getting items from the S3 bucket.

 ## Outputs